 The severity of your condition is the #1 factor used in determining your premiums.
 Individuals with mild forms of depression are still able to qualify for the Preferred rates with most companies.
 Possibly as high as Preferred Best (the top class) in some cases.

-Here is what life insurance companies will consider when reviewing your application:
+Here is what life insurance companies will consider when reviewing your insurance application:

-- Is your depression considered mild, moderate, or severe?
+- Is your type of depression considered mild, moderate, or severe?

 - When were you diagnosed with depression?

-- What medications are you taking to manage your condition?
+- What type of medications are you taking to manage your condition?

 - Have you switched medications during your time with depression?